TeknooSoftware/states/docs/howto/quick-startup.md

 It is not needed to call the directly the proxy class like this `$myObject = new \Your\NameSpace\YourStateName\YourStateName();`, you can directly use the stated class name.
 The factory has created an alias from `\Your\NameSpace\YourStateName` to `\Your\NameSpace\YourStateName\Your\NameSpace\YourStateName`

+###CLI Helper
+A CLI helper is available at /bin/console.php to create easily new stated class (standard or integrated), create new state, and extract state information from your stated class.